rachelcurb/PBI_Mock_IPA_Dashboard/README.md

 ## Dashboard Design

-### Features and Highlights
+### Features
-* Users can leverage and interact with the dashboard to:
+* Users can interact with and leverage the dashboard to:
   * Obtain an overview of KPIs for patients whose insurances are affiliated with IPAs
   * Assess which IPA is preventing the most patients from receiving services through authorization denials
   * Determine the most common reasons as to why care was not provided
   * Explore geographical and temporal trends for each IPA and as compared to each other

 ***Home page:***
 ![Image](https://github.com/user-attachments/assets/55b6653d-f417-4474-8840-fb195a3428af)